 Call 911 or get the person to the nearest emergency room if he or sheis not responding.

+Call the doctor to report what happened.
 Low Blood Glucose - You should call the doctor when:

 You cannot understand why your blood glucose is dropping too low.